 Operating free surplus generation is the financial metric we use to measure the internal cash generation of our business operations and for our life operations is generally based on (with adjustments as discussed below) the capital regimes that apply locally in the various jurisdictions in which the Group operates.
-It represents amounts emerging from the in-force business during the period, net of amounts reinvested in writing new business.
-For asset management businesses, it equates to post-tax adjusted operating profit for the period.
+It represents amounts emerging from the in-force business during the year, net of amounts reinvested in writing new business.
+For asset management businesses, it equates to post-tax adjusted operating profit for the year.

-For long-term business, free surplus is generally based on (with adjustments including recognition of certain intangibles and other assets that may be inadmissible on a regulatory basis) the excess of the regulatory basis net assets (EEV total net worth) over the EEV capital required to support the covered business.
-For shareholder-backed businesses, the level of EEV required capital has been based on the Group prescribed capital requirements used in our GWS reporting as set out in note 7.1(e).
+For insurance business, free surplus is generally based on (with adjustments including recognition of certain intangibles and other assets that may be inadmissible on a regulatory basis) the excess of the regulatory basis net assets (EEV total net worth) over the EEV capital required to support the covered business.
+For shareholder-backed businesses, the level of EEV required capital has been based on the Group Prescribed Capital Requirements (GPCR) used in our GWS reporting as set out in note 6.1(e).
+Adjustments are also made to enable free surplus to be a better measure of shareholders' resources available for distribution as described in the reconciliation to GWS surplus as disclosed in note I(i) of the Additional financial information.

-Adjustments are also made to enable free surplus to be a better measure of shareholders' resources available for distribution as described in the reconciliation to GWS surplus as disclosed in note I(i) of the additional financial information.
 For asset management and other non-insurance operations (including the Group's central operations), free surplus is taken to be IFRS basis shareholders' equity, net of goodwill attributable to shareholders, with central Group debt recorded as free surplus to the extent that it is classified as capital resources under the Group's capital regime.
-Following the application of the GWS Framework, both subordinated and senior debt (excluding the amount issued in the first half of 2022) are treated as capital for the purposes of free surplus at 30 June 2022.

-A reconciliation of EEV free surplus to the GWS shareholder capital surplus over group minimum capital requirements is set out in note I(i) of the additional financial information.
+A reconciliation of EEV free surplus to the GWS shareholder capital surplus over group minimum capital requirements is also set out in note I(i) of the Additional financial information.